Brighton-based MPB snaps up $69M to build out its used camera equipment marketplace – TechCrunch

 Sebastian Wossagk, managing partner at Acton Capital, added: “It’s always a privilege to watch companies like MPB grow and excel in their field.
 Matt and his team have already taken the first steps into internationalisation by opening locations in Brooklyn and Berlin, and we’re excited to support them as they pursue further expansion in both the US and Europe.”

 Something notable about MPB is that Barker once said that he founded it in part because he didn’t feel that the requirements of people in the photography community were being addressed well enough by more general sites like eBay or Gumtree.
 That may still be the case for those two sites (and countless other generic sales platforms), but it doesn’t mean that there are not a number of other players addressing the used-photography equipment market.
-They include the likes of Worldwide Camera Exchange, Park Cameras, Camera World, and many others with equally SEO-friendly names.
-That represents opportunities for consolidation, competitive threat, and hopefully innovation for better services, but also a sign that there is more to this market than might meet the eye.
+They include the likes of Worldwide Camera Exchange, Park Cameras, Camera World and many others with equally SEO-friendly names.
+That represents opportunities for consolidation, competitive threat and hopefully innovation for better services, but also a sign that there is more to this market than might meet the eye.